-Are we trying to grow as much stem and plants in a tray as we can?
+Are we trying to grow as many stems and plants in a tray as we can?

 We are growing microgreens to be healthy and nutritious.
-Growing as much as we can isn't lost on us, but at the expense of lower quality microgreens.
+Growing as much as possible isn’t lost on us but at the expense of lower-quality microgreens.

 We are not growing these kale microgreens to sell.
 The grow media is usually the most expensive cost of growing microgreens, so commercial growers add more seeds than I recommend to lower their overall cost per yield.

-They can do this because they can take more time to care for their microgreens and usually have more intense lights and fans that increase air circulation.
+They can do this because they take more time to care for their microgreens and usually have more intense lights and fans, increasing air circulation.

 I’m going to assume you will be growing your kale microgreens under normal LED lights with no special setup.

 I also have observed that using fewer seeds (to a point) increases the leaf size of the microgreens.

 The nutritional value is in the leaves, not the stems.